 Suddenly, those hours of boredom can occasionally be interrupted by a few minutes of “sheer terror”, as we describe it.
 And this is where you find out if are worthy of those pilot wings you earned!

 Then you hear a passenger yelling, «OMG, the right engine is on fire!».
-Flight attendants seemingly get into a rush of coordinating things.
+Next, the flight attendants seemingly get into a rush of coordinating things.

 However, by that time your pilots already know about the emergency from cockpit warnings.
 So, relax, your pilots know very well how to stabilize, fix, and handle the problem!

-How well your pilots fly the airplane during any given emergency
+How do your pilots fly the airplane during any given emergency?

 How well your pilots handle an emergency, or “when the crap hits the fan“, as we say, depends on so many factors.